May

 Publisher: HarperSanFrancisco, 2006

 To refresh your memory, recall that Abelard was the greatest philosopher of his day.
 He hailed from Brittany and went to Paris around 1100, ostensibly to teach, but really to argue.
 If, as the popular imagination has it, Heloise had a body made for love (which, by contemporary accounts, she did), Abelard’s was made for arguing.
 He was short but wiry, as sinuous as his famed rhetoric.
 As James Burge demonstrates in his superb biography of a love affair, Abelard quickly conquered his foes in medieval logic and established himself as the philosopher du jour.
 For a while, he was in the camp of the politically empowered, and it was doing this period that he met Heloise.
-Continue Reading »
+Read the rest of this entry »

 review by Brian Charles Clark